 In a bare trust, beneficiaries have the absolute right to the capital and assets within the trust, as well as the income generated from these assets.

 Bare trusts are widely used by parents and grandparents to transfer assets to their children or grandchildren (the trustees look after them until the beneficiary is old enough).

 The trustee has no discretion in directing the trust's income or capital.

-A Bare Trust can be a useful solution, but whether it is applicable has to be determined on a case-by-case basis, as does the case for using trusts in general.
+A bare trust can be a useful solution, but whether it is applicable has to be determined on a case-by-case basis, as does the case for using trusts in general.